Viaceslavus/UnityCoroutines-AnalyzerPack/README.md

   > #### Problems

-  Although it is easy to forget to put `yield return` statement inside `while(true)` that leads to Unity crash, Visual Studio doesn't have any embedded analyzers that prevents you from such problems.
-So the code above won't trigger any VisualStudio warnings or
+  Although it is easy to forget to put `yield return` statement inside `while(true)` (that leads to Unity crash), Visual Studio doesn't have any embedded analyzers that prevents you from such troubles.
+So the code above won't trigger any Visual Studio warnings or     recommendations.
-  recommendations.

   </br>

   > #### Solution